-We hunt the big Alaska-Yukon Moose on the Alaska Peninsula on private native land concession in the heart of big moose country near Katmai National Park and Preserve.
-Alaska Peninsula is the best area in the world to hunt big trophy bull moose.
+We hunt the big Alaska-Yukon Moose on the Alaska Peninsula on our private native land hunting concession in the heart of big moose country near Katmai National Park and Preserve, one of the best areas in the world to hunt big trophy bull moose.

 The Alaska-Yukon Moose are the largest subspecies of moose within North America.
-In this area, trophy bull moose exceed over 60” in antler spread, with a few over 70”.
-Nothing can get your heart rate to jump faster than seeing a moose, standing over 6 feet at the shoulders, being enticed by your guide’s call and raking during the rut.
+In this area, trophy bull moose exceed 60” plus antler spread.
+Nothing can get your heart rate to jump faster than seeing a moose, standing over 6 feet at the shoulders and weighing 1,600 pounds, being enticed by your guide’s call and raking during the rut.

-We have one of the largest hunting concession on the Alaska Peninsula for Moose in prime moose habitat.
-We manage our concession for the best trophy quality and overall population for our clients.
-We have a very high density of moose in our area to provide ample opportunities for our hunters.
+We have one of the largest hunting concession on the Alaska Peninsula for moose in prime moose habitat.
+We manage our concession for the best trophy quality and overall moose population for our clients.

 Wolverine trophy fee: $2,500.

 Hunt includes: Professional guide service (1X1), accommodations (Arctic Oven tents), all meals and drinks, use of equipment, transportation in the field (inflatable boat), and trophy field preparation.